-If the Fund is not a publicly offered RIC for any period, a non-corporate shareholder's pro rata portion of the Fund's affected expenses, including the Fund's management fees, will be treated as an additional dividend to the shareholder.
-A "publicly offered" RIC is a RIC whose shares are either (i) continuously offered pursuant to a public offering, (ii) regularly traded on an established securities market or (iii) held by at least 500 persons at all times during the taxable year.
-While the Fund anticipates that it will constitute a publicly offered RIC for the Fund's first tax year, there can be no assurance that the Fund will in fact so qualify for any of the Fund's taxable years.
+For any period that the Fund does not qualify as a "publicly offered regulated investment company," as defined in the Code, a non-corporate U.S. shareholder will be treated as through they received a distribution equal to certain of the Fund's expense, including the Fund's management fees, and will be deductible by such U.S. shareholder only to the extent permitted under the limitations described below.
+For non-corporate U.S. shareholders, including individuals, trusts, and estates, significant limitations generally apply to the deductibility of certain expenses of a non-publicly offered RIC, including advisory fees.
+In particular, these expenses, referred to as "miscellaneous itemized deductions," are currently not deductible to an individual or other non-corporate U.S. shareholder (and beginning in 2026, will be deductible only to the extent they exceed 2% of such a U.S. stockholder's adjusted gross income), and are not deductible for alternative minimum tax purposes.
+A "publicly offered regulated investment company" is a RIC whose shares are either (i) continuously offered pursuant to a public offering, (ii) regularly traded on an established securities market or (iii) held by at least 500 persons at all times during the taxable year.
+While the Fund anticipates that it will qualify as a publicly offered RIC for the Fund's current tax year, there can be no assurance that the Fund will in fact so qualify for any of the Fund's taxable years.